-The Opium Wars between Britain and Hong Kong have been called the First Drug War.
+The First Drug War was the Opium Wars between Britain and Hong Kong.

 The roots of the First Drug War are in the year 1841, when the British flag was raised over a little known Chinese Island off the coast of Guangzhou that would come to be known as Hong Kong as the later scene of the subsequent Opium Wars.